zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/build-publish-app/build-publish-app.md

     # Stage 2 : Build the application
     FROM buildenv as appbuild
     # Copy the source code.
-    # This layer is recreated only when there are actual source chnages
+    # This layer is recreated only when there are actual source changes
     COPY src /usr/src/app/src
     # build an executable fat jar
     RUN gradle clean assemble